You’ve read and re-read the email four times.

-I asked my friends on LinkedIn and Twitter to send me their worst all-staff emails, and gosh darn it, you folks did not disappoint.
+I asked my friends on LinkedIn, Twitter, and Comms-unity (our Slack group for IC pros) to send me their worst all-staff emails, and gosh darn it, you folks did not disappoint.

 So before you hit send on your all-staff email, make sure you read these 10 worst all-staff emails fails so you can learn from our mistakes and send with confidence.